KibosJ/Education-WIM-Servicing/README.md

   - Cloud content settings
   - Content delivery manager settings
 - Removes provisioned apps listed in RemoveApps.xml file
-  - A list of the default provisioned apps *as of January 2022* are in the ProvisionedApps folder
+  - A list of the default provisioned apps *as of September 2022* are in the ProvisionedApps folder
 - Copies replacement user account pictures from *UserAccountPictures* to the WIM
 - Copies folders/files from *Root_Folders* to root of WIM
 - Commits the new image